-As COVID-19 cases increase across Europe, USA and the UK, we continuously review our global operations to protect the health and safety of you, our staff and communities and thank you for your trust and support in managing these unprecedented times together.
+As COVID-19 cases continue to increase worldwide, we continuously review our global operations to protect the health and safety of you, our staff and communities and thank you for your trust and support in managing these unprecedented times together.

 All Woodland Group offices and warehouses worldwide are open and will continue to follow respective local government, state or federal regulations.
 The transport industry is key in supporting our communities and social and economic infrastructures through this pandemic, and as such, our staff are considered 'key' or 'essential workers' and will continue to work to keep your supply chains going.

 - All but our 'key workers' are working remotely and still available via their usual contact details with all phones, emails and internal software fully operational.

 - Our teams across the globe can provide agile transport and fulfilment solutions to support you through these unprecedented times.

 - We have introduced additional strict site protocol and have put measures in place to avoid external and internal third-party contact for our drivers and warehouse staff who continue to move product and meet public demand.

 - Please find below a global overview - please don't hesitate to contact your local Woodland representative should you have any questions.